OSEA Collective Bargaining Agreement

 ARTICLE 20 TUITION REIMBURSEMENT

-The District shall make available a maximum amount of $100,000 each fiscal year for use in funding the Tuition Reimbursement Program described below.
+T he District shall make available a maximum amount of $100,000 each fiscal year for use in funding the tuition reimbursement program described below.
 Funds not used in the fiscal year shall not be carried over to the following fiscal year.

-Tuition Reimbursement will be allowed, not to exceed the cost of four (4) PSU undergraduate credits per fiscal year per eligible employee who takes an approved course.
 Where an employee’s District-approved course of study involves more than four (4) credits, the employee may carry over up to four (4) credits of unused tuition reimbursement that the employee was eligible for but did not use the previous school year.
-In such case, a total of up to eight (8) credits may then be used the following school year, subject to District approval of the course(s)
+In such case, a total of up to eight (8) credits may then be used the following school year, subject to District approval of the course(s) taken and to the overall limit of $100,000 expenditure for tuition reimbursement for all classified employees in any given school year.

-taken and to the overall limit of $100,000 expenditure for tuition reimbursement for all classified employees in any given school year.
-Employees will be allowed tuition reimbursement for working 75 percent or more of the assigned contract year.
-Reimbursement for less than full time (8 hours) employees will be prorated based on assigned hours and days.
+Employees will be eligible for tuition reimbursement if they work seventy-five percent (75%) or more of the assigned contract year.
+Reimbursement for less than full-time (eight (8) hours) employees will be prorated based on assigned hours and days.

-Tuition reimbursement will be only for classes related to the work the employee now performs for the District or for which the District determines will be of value in the performance of the employee’s duties at some future date.
-To receive tuition reimbursement, approval for the class must be obtained from the supervisor and Human Resources prior to registration.
-Tuition reimbursement as discussed in this section is generally for course work requested by the employee for college or continuing education credit.
-However, non-credit classes of educational
+- Tuition reimbursement will be only for courses or certifications related to the work the employee now performs for the District or which the District determines will be of value in the performance of the employee’s duties at some future date.

-value that support the employee’s current position may also be reimbursed.
-Continuing Education required to maintain a license or board certification required for the job may be reimbursed under this article.
-Recertification fees of $50 or more and required for the job are eligible for reimbursement under this article.
-First Aid classes and ParaPro certification may be reimbursed under this article.
-Excluded from reimbursement under this article are: travel, private course work, and preparation for an alternative career.
+- Non-credit courses or certifications of educational value that support the employee’s current position may also be reimbursed.
+Continuing education required to attain or maintain a license or board certification required for or applicable to the job may be reimbursed under this article.
+Certification or recertification fees of $50 or more that are required for or applicable to the job are eligible for reimbursement under this article.
+First aid courses and paraeducator certification may be reimbursed under this article.

 ARTICLE 21 JOB POSTINGS, TEMPORARY WORK, TRANSFERS AND PROBATION

-- The District will post specific non-entry level bargaining unit job openings as vacancies occur, on the District’s website.
+A. The District will post bargaining unit job openings as vacancies occur, on the District’s website.
 Employees will be notified of all open postings directly through email notifications.
 The District reserves the right to transfer an employee to another position or location within the District when, in its judgment, it believes that transfer is in the best interests of the District or the employee.
 In such event, the job opening to be posted will be the one from which the employee was transferred.

 The job opening notice shall include job titles, duties, qualifications and salary range.

-- If the District determines that a temporary position needs to be filled, the supervisor at that work site will inform current classified employees working in that building of the position and will first consider letters of interest from current classified employees at the same building (work site).
-If the supervisor decides to fill the temporary position with current classified employee working at the same building (work site), when the temporary position ends, or at the end of the work year, whichever comes first, the regular employee shall be returned to his/her previous position, which will have been filled by a temporary according to Article 1.B.3.
+B. If the District determines that a temporary position needs to be filled, the supervisor at that work site will inform current classified employees working in that building of the position and will first consider letters of interest from current classified employees at the same building (work site).
+If the supervisor decides to fill the temporary position with current classified employee working at the same building (work site), when the temporary position ends, or at the end of the work year, whichever comes first, the regular employee shall be returned to their previous position, which will have been filled by a temporary according to Article 1.B.3.

-- If the temporary position becomes a regular position the following school year, the current temporary incumbent may be assigned to the newly created position without posting.
+C. If the temporary position becomes a regular position the following school year, the current temporary incumbent may be assigned to the newly created position without posting.

-- An employee’s probationary period shall extend for the first six (6) months of scheduled work following the date on which the employee is hired as a regular employee on a notice of employment or following transfer/hire to a different job classification.
+F. An employee’s probationary period shall extend for the first six (6) months of scheduled work following the date on which the employee is hired as a regular employee on a notice of employment or following transfer/hire to a different job classification.
 Employees should receive a written or electronic review approximately midway through the probationary period.
 If a midpoint review is not received, the employee may request that one be completed.

 ARTICLE 22 PERSONNEL FILE